 (a) Each purchase order and purchase order revision (the "Order") issued by GreenTech Automotive, Inc. ("Buyer") is an offer to the Vendor named on the previous page ("Vendor" and together the "Parties") for the purchase of goods and/or services offered by Vendor, and includes and is governed by the express terms contained on the face of this Order, these Purchase Order - Terms and Conditions, the terms contained in any addendum or supplement to this Order issued by Buyer and accepted by Vendor and any Release provided pursuant to Section 1(b) below (collectively, the "Terms").
 Written acceptance of this Order by Vendor solely constitutes an acceptance by Buyer for the goods and products offered by Vendor subject to this Order (the "Goods") or of the services offered by Vendor subject to Vendor's quote and this Order (the "Services").
 Any acceptance of this Order is limited to and conditional upon Vendor's acceptance of the Terms.
-Any proposal for additional or different terms or any attempt by Vendor or Buyer to vary any of the Terms, whether in Vendor's or Buyer's quotation form, acknowledgement form, invoice, correspondence or otherwise, shall be deemed material and is hereby objected to and rejected, but any such proposal or attempted variance shall not operate as a rejection of this Order shall be deemed accepted by Vendor without any additional or different terms or variations whatsoever.
-This Order does constitute an acceptance of any prior offer or proposal by Vendor, and any reference in this Order to any such prior offer or proposal (including any quotation issued by Vendor whether or not such quotation purports to contain Vendor's terms of sale, if any) is solely to incorporate the description or specifications of the Goods and/or Services contained in such offer or proposal, but only to the extent that such description or specifications are not directly in conflict with the description any perior offer or proposal by Vendor, such acceptance shall be limited to the Terms.
-Any additional or different
+Any proposal for additional or different terms or any attempt by Vendor or Buyer to vary any of the Terms, whether in Vendor's or Buyer's quotation form, acknowledgement form, invoice, correspondence or otherwise, shall be deemed material and is hereby objected to and rejected, but any such proposal or attempted variance shall not operate as a rejection of this Order if Vendor accepts Buyer's offer by commencement of work, shipment of the Goods or performance of the Services, or by other means acceptable to Buyer, in which case this Order shall be deemed accepted by Vendor without any additional or different terms or variations whatsoever.
+This Order does constitute an acceptance of any prior offer or proposal by Vendor, and any reference in this Order to any such prior offer or proposal (including any quotation issued by Vendor whether or not such quotation purports to contain Vendor's terms of sale, if any) is solely to incorporate the description or specifications of the Goods and/or Services contained in such offer or proposal, but only to the extent that such description or speci